(Berk became Berg in North America.)

 PHOTO Chaya-Feyga Berk and four of her daughters (1901)

-- Dovid-Itzik Berk (later David Isaac Berg) was born in Trashkun in 1875.
+- Dovid-Itzik Berk (later David Isaac Berg) was born in Trashkun on 1 September 1874 or 1875.
+In Trashkun he was a tailor.
 The first of the Berk family to emigrate, Dovid-Itzik left with the help of his brother Yosl, to avoid an order to return to the Russian army.
 When he arrived at Ellis Island in 1904, his surname was changed to Berg.
 He married Pesha Sapozhnik (later Bessie), who was born in 1880, daughter of Ortzik and Rochel Sapozhnik, and arrived in New York in 1906.
 David was a tailor and owned a retail store in New York City, selling men's clothing and shoes.
 Bessie, who taught sewing before her marriage, helped in the store.
 Bessie died on 6 August 1935.
 In his later years, David spent much of his time in the synagogue.
 He died on 8 September 1949.

 PHOTO Bessie Sapozhnik Berg (before 1936)